yozhgoor/cargo-temp/README.md

 ```

 The `command` field is a shell command like `echo Hello`.
-The `foreground` allows to run the program in foreground instead of background.
+The `foreground` field allows to run the program in foreground instead of
+background.

 #### Additional settings

-* `working_dir` override the default working directory.
-The default is the
+* `working_dir` override the default working directory which is the temporary
-temporary directory.
+  directory.
 * `keep_on_exit` is used to know if the process will be killed when exiting the
   shell or not.
 The default will be false and this setting doesn't work with
   foreground process.
-* `stdout` enable or disable stdout..
+* `stdout` enable or disable stdout.
 * `stderr` enable or disable stderr.

 For the `stdout` and `stderr` settings, the default will be disabled when the
 subprocess is in the background and inherit when the subprocess is in
 foreground.
+Note that `stdin` is disabled by default.

 #### Example